MaTorres85/MT85/README.md

 <div align="center"><h2>FRONT-END Development Specialist.</h2></div>
-<p align="justify">As a Front-End Software Engineer, I transform designs into efficient and innovative digital experiences, ensuring quality and high performance to bring your project to life.</p>
+<p align="center">As a Front-End Software Engineer, I transform designs into efficient and innovative digital experiences, ensuring quality and high performance to bring your project to life.</p>

 ##